Luligu/matterbridge-shelly/rock-s0/INSTALL.md

 ```

-# Install cockpit and btop and ungrade
+# Install cockpit and btop and upgrade

 ```
 sudo apt update